 Heading to Santa Fe?
-Keep reading for my favorite things to do in this New Mexico city and see where we ate, slept, hiked, relaxed and shopped during our recent visit.
-All of my best recommendations for this New Mexico city are below…
+Keep reading for our favorite things to do in this enchanted city!
+From restaurants to hotels, hiking trails to shops, all of my favorite recommendations for this New Mexico city are below…

 (This post was originally published in 2018.
 I’ve been dying to get back there this fall, so thought it was time revisit this one!)